 Note - this sub-plan does not address the environmental aspects and impacts associated with soil and surface water quality impacts during the construction of the Project.
-These are assessed and dealt with in a separate sub-plan, the GALC Soil and Water Management Plan (SWMP).
-Groundwater monitoring requirements are detailed in the Groundwater Monitoring Program (GMP).
+These are assessed and discussed within a separate sub-plan, the GLC Soil and Water Management Plan (SWMP).
+Groundwater monitoring requirements are detailed in the Groundwater Monitoring Program (GWMoP).

-The Eastern Creek Precast Yard is not included in this GWMP or within the GMP as there will be no disturbance or impacts to groundwater at these sites.
+REVISION NO: D ISSUE DATE: 25/11/2023 PAGE 12 OF 68 The Eastern Creek Precast Yard is not included in this GWMP or within the GWMoP as there will be no disturbance or impacts to groundwater at these sites.

-Groundwater management associated with construction activities at Sydney Olympic Park is addressed as part of the Central Tunnelling Package scope of works, which is currently being delivered by the Acciona Ferrovial Joint Venture.
-This package includes all station boxes and tunnels between The Bays and Sydney Olympic Park.
+Groundwater management associated with construction activities at Sydney Olympic Park (SOP) is addressed as part of the Central Tunnelling Package (CTP) scope of works, which is currently being delivered by the Acciona Ferrovial Joint Venture (AFJV).
+When GLC takes over a portion of SOP during the Tunnel Boring Machine (TBM) retrieval and re-launching process, there will be negligible groundwater impacts, of which can be managed with the existing controls and mitigation measures detailed in this plan.
+The CTP package includes all station boxes and tunnels between The Bays and SOP.

 The drawdown associated with the TBM and the cross-passage development is considered to be highly localised and temporary and as such the drawdown associated with these features has not been modelled at any stage of the project.
-Groundwater management for the connection between running tunnels and Sydney Olympic Park has therefore not been assessed as a cumulative impact.
+Groundwater management for the connection between running tunnels and SOP has therefore not been assessed as a cumulative impact.

-A key reference document that should be read in conjunction with this GMP is the Hydrogeological Interpretative Report, a draft of which was released 29 April 2022 (GLC, 2022).
+A key reference document that should be read in conjunction with this GWMP is the Rev C Hydrogeological Interpretative Report (HIR).
+This Report was finalised on 25th August 2022 (GLC, 2022) and submitted to DPE on 7 October 2022 for information in accordance with D122.